 You may find yourself interested in a number of student organizations that incorporate community service as part of their missions.
 These include Alpha Phi Omega, Alpha Xi Sigma, Student Environmental Education Coalition (SEEC), Engineers without Borders, LAND|scape, Habitat for Humanity, and many more.

 ESF's Community Service and Service-Learning Coordinator also facilitates community service opportunities.
-Each semester ESF hosts a Campus Day of Service, along with several additional opportunities that are publicized to students via e-mail.
-ESF students may also contact the Program Coordinator for Community Service or visit 110 Bray Hall to organize or find a volunteer activity.
+Each semester ESF hosts a Campus Day of Service as well as other community engagement opportunities throughout the year.
+ESF students may also contact the Program Coordinator for Community Service or visit 14 Bray Hall to organize or find a volunteer activity.

-After you complete any volunteer work, whether it’s one-time, ongoing or in a group, make sure to document your hours by submitting a Community Service Reporting Form.
+After you complete any volunteer work, whether it’s one-time, ongoing or in a group, make sure to document your hours by submitting a Community Service Tracking Form

 ESF Honored for Community Service